desihub/desispec/doc/coadd.rst

 Coaddition of Spectroperfect Reductions
 =======================================

 This document covers coadd implementation details and mock-data tests.
-For details on the coadd dataflow and algorithms used for combining spectra, refer to `DESI-doc-??? <https://desi.lbl.gov/DocDB/cgi-bin/private/ShowDocument?docid=???>`_.
+For details on the coadd dataflow and algorithms used for combining spectra, refer to `DESI-doc-1056 <https://desi.lbl.gov/DocDB/cgi-bin/private/ShowDocument?docid=1056>`_.

 Implementation
 ==============